 According to Friedan, the sphere of women was, “kitchen, church, and home.”
 If women could be like men and have a “serious” career, they would find fulfillment.
 Women were looked at as subservient.
 They were the child bearers, so they were stuck at home raising children.
 Friedan viewed women’s differences as weaknesses, but as weaknesses that could be overcome.

 The “burn the bra” marches in the 1970s were encouraging women to get rid of everything that made them uniquely feminine.
-Women were oppressed and needed to be liberated and until they got out of the home, pursued degrees and careers they would spend their lives barefoot and pregnant in the role of being a servant.
+Women were oppressed and needed to be liberated, and until they got out of the home, pursued degrees and careers, they would spend their lives barefoot and pregnant in the role of being a servant.

 The feminist movement of the 20th century first started in the late 1950s.
 Our men had recently come home from the war, and life settled back into dad going to work and mom staying and taking care of the children and home.
 They had the freedom to be educated and to vote.
-Most women chose to be home.
+Most women chose to be at home.
 They accepted, embraced, and enjoyed their roles as wives and mothers.
-Initially, they didn't “get” what this radical group of women was preaching.
+Initially, they didn’t “get” what this radical group of women was preaching.

 The feminists needed to help these poor women understand how oppressed they had become.
 They used a technique called Consciousness Raising, which was first used by Mao in the Red Army around the 1930s.
 It was a campaign that was called, “speaking bitterness.”

 Mao and his armies used it to break down families by raising up the seed of bitterness in the hearts of women of the villages by getting them to speak and become bitter of how awful their lives were.
-The women would return home angry thereby causing their homes to become unstable, and then the armies could easily take over villages.
+The women would return home angry, thereby causing their homes to become unstable, and then the armies could easily take over villages.

 Feminist groups used the same technique of Conscious Raising to cause seeds of bitterness to rise among women.
 They would meet in small groups in women’s homes or community centers.
 There would be one leader of the group, and she would bring up questions such as: Who does the laundry at home?
 How do you feel about that?
 How does your husband treat you?